porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 ![Porsche Illustrator Board](./assets/porsche-icons-illustrator-board.png)

 For the correct weighting of the icons the different shapes are created.
-Check which of the shapes is necessary for you to keep the visual weight in balance.
+Check which of the shapes are necessary for you to keep the visual weight in balance.

 ![Porsche examples shapes](./assets/porsche-icons-shapes.png)